 - The Audubon Society Field Guide to North American Trees Eastern Region, by E.L.
 Little.

 This question often arises because of the scarcity of forest resources in Kansas compared to other states.
 However, Kansas foresters perform similar job responsibilities compared to other foresters in more heavily forested states.
 Job responsibilities include forest inventory, preparation of long-term forest management plans, conducting tree planting, thinning timber stands and timber harvests are all normal duties of Kansas foresters.
 What does make Kansas foresters and other Great Plains foresters unique is their knowledge of agroforestry which is most commonly applied as windbreak, shelterbelt and riparian forest buffer practices.
 Integrating trees and shrubs into agricultural systems to maximize production and conservation benefits is an important part of practicing forestry in Kansas.

 My tree is sick, what do I do?

 Positive identification of the problem is the first step in forest health.
 This can be done a variety of ways.
 Taking tree samples into K-State Research and Extension, County Extension Office is a good first step.
 If these people are unable to identify the problem, they can often submit the sample to K-State’s diagnostic lab for observation.
-Another great way to identify the problem is to take a digital photo of the tree and e-mail it to foresters or diagnosticians.
-Kansas Forest Service foresters can provide on-site visits to diagnose forest health problems in windbreaks and woodlands.
+Another great way to identify the problem is to submit an "e-sample" and also take a digital photo of the tree and e-mail it to foresters or diagnosticians.
+Kansas Forest Service foresters may be able to provide on-site visits to diagnose forest health problems in windbreaks and woodlands.
 However, foresters do not provide site visits to diagnose forest health problems regarding yard-trees for individual residents in the cities and towns of Kansas.